talk2viren/umermansoor.github.io/_posts/2016-05-27-avoid-singletons-to-write-testable-code.md

 }
 ```

 Problem solved.
-However initializing all objects in the `main()` method and passing them where they are needed is a mechanical task and increases the number of arguments that declared in constructors. **Dependency injection frameworks and containers like [Google's Guice](https://github.com/google/guice) or [Spring](http://docs.spring.io/autorepo/docs/spring/3.2.x/spring-framework-reference/html/beans.html) are designed to automate this task**.
+However initializing all objects in the `main()` method and passing them where they are needed is a mechanical task and increases the number of arguments that declared in constructors. **Dependency injection (DI) frameworks and containers like [Google's Guice](https://github.com/google/guice) or [Spring](http://docs.spring.io/autorepo/docs/spring/3.2.x/spring-framework-reference/html/beans.html) are designed to automate this task**.
 You declare a 'dependency' on objects you need in your class and the framework will automatically inject the objects.
 Let's rewrite the above example and use Spring framework to inject dependencies:

 ```java
 public class SomeClassUsingSpringDI {